Intersectionality Toolkit Icon

 We are collating a growing bank of resources to support you in reflecting on the following questions:

-• Who does intersectionality actually affect?
+• Who does intersectionality impact?

 • How has intersectionality changed over time?